Ukraine and Russia: What you need to know right now | Business

 Ukraine and Russia: What you need to know right now

-Ukraine said it will try on Wednesday to evacuate civilians through six "humanitarian corridors" Russia said it would provide, including from the besieged southern port city of Mariupol. * Ukrainian troops held off Russian forces trying to enter the eastern city of Kharkiv, regional governor Oleh Synehubov said.
+FLEEING THE CONFLICT About 2.1-2.2 million people have fled Ukraine since the Russian invasion begun, the head of the U.N.'s refugee agency said on Wednesday.

-Ukraine said it will try on Wednesday to evacuate civilians through six "humanitarian corridors" Russia said it would provide, including from the besieged southern port city of Mariupol.
-CORRIDORS * Both Russia and Ukraine said they would "observe a regime of silence" from 0700 GMT to provide safe passage from Kyiv, Chernihiv, Sumy, Kharkiv, and Mariupol.
+Russia announced a new ceasefire in Ukraine on Wednesday to let civilians flee besieged cities, but there were only limited signs of progress in providing escape routes for hundreds of thousands trapped without basic supplies.
+CORRIDORS * Both Russia and Ukraine said they would "observe a regime of silence" from 0700 GMT to provide safe passage from Kyiv, Chernihiv, Sumy, Kharkiv and Mariupol.
 DIPLOMATIC EFFORTS * Russian Foreign Minister Sergei Lavrov will travel to Turkey on Wednesday for talks with his Ukrainian counterpart Dmytro Kuleba.

+SANCTIONS * The Kremlin accused the United States on Wednesday of declaring an economic war on Russia that was sowing mayhem through energy markets, and it put Washington on notice it was considering its response to a ban on Russian oil and energy. * The European Union has agreed more sanctions over the invasion of Ukraine that will hit Russian lawmakers and oligarchs, the maritime sector and three Belarusian banks. * Britain had impounded a plane linked to a Russian billionaire as its new aviation sanctions kicked in. * Russia is reducing the use of U.S. dollars following Western sanctions, the RIA news agency quoted a foreign ministry official as saying.
+CORPORATE EXODUS * Coca-Cola and McDonald's joined a growing list of companies suspending sales in Russia where a senior member of the ruling party has warned that foreign firms which close down could see their operations nationalised.
+FOOD CRISIS A global food crisis deepened on Wednesday as Indonesia tightened curbs on palm oil exports, adding to a growing list of key producers seeking to keep vital food supplies within their borders.

-SANCTIONS * Britain unveiled new aviation sanctions on Wednesday giving it the power to detain any Russian aircraft and banning aviation or space-related exports to Russia. * A U.S. ban on imports of Russia's oil sparked a further increase in oil prices, which have surged more than 30% since Russia invaded its neighbor on Feb.
-24. * Russia is reducing the use of U.S. dollars following Western sanctions, the RIA news agency quoted a foreign ministry official as saying. * Moscow warned on Wednesday it was working on a broad response to sanctions that would be swift and felt in the West's most sensitive areas.
-FIGHTING *Ukraine must hold off Russia's attack for the next seven to 10 days to deny Moscow claiming any sort of victory, a senior Ukrainian official said. * Ukrainian troops held off Russian forces trying to enter the eastern city of Kharkiv, regional governor Oleh Synehubov said. * Russian forces have repeatedly tried to seize the southern regional capital of Mykolayiv but were pushed back by Ukrainian troops, a Ukrainian presidential adviser said. * Britain said Ukraine's air defenses were having success against Russian jets, likely preventing Russia from controlling the airspace.
+FIGHTING *Ukraine must hold off Russia's attack for the next seven to 10 days to deny Moscow claiming any sort of victory, a senior Ukrainian official said. * Ukrainian troops pushed back Russian forces trying to seize the southern regional capital of Mykolayiv, a Ukrainian presidential adviser said. * Britain said Ukraine's air defences were having success against Russian jets, likely preventing Russia from controlling the airspace.
 DEATH TOLL * The United Nations human rights office said it had verified 474 civilian deaths and 861 injuries, but the true toll was likely to be higher. * Ukraine says its forces have killed more than 11,000 Russian troops.
 Russia has confirmed about 500 losses.
 Neither side has disclosed Ukrainian casualties.

-NATO AIRCRAFT * Any supply of fighter jets to Ukraine must be done through NATO, top Polish officials said on Wednesday, after Washington rejected Poland's offer to fly all its MIG-29 jets to a U.S. airbase with a view to them being supplied to Kyiv.
-AID * The International Monetary Fund is poised to approve $1.4 billion in emergency funding for Ukraine on Wednesday, its head Kristalina Georgieva said on Tuesday.
-ECONOMIC IMPACT * French technology company Dassault Systemes said it will suspend its new business in Russia and Belarus in protest over Moscow's invasion of Ukraine, joining a raft of companies severing ties with Russia. * McDonald's Corp, Starbucks, and L'Oreal are temporarily closing all outlets in Russia.
-Coca-Cola and Pepsi suspended soda sales there. * Unilever became the first major European food company to stop imports and exports out of Russia. * The London Metal Exchange halted trade in nickel after prices of the metal, a key component in electric vehicle batteries, doubled to more than $100,000 a tonne.
+FLEEING THE CONFLICT About 2.1-2.2 million people have fled Ukraine since the Russian invasion begun, the head of the U.N.'s refugee agency said on Wednesday.
+EU officials say up to 5 million could leave if the conflict continues.
+AID * U.S. congressional leaders reached a bipartisan agreement to allocate $13.6 billion in emergency aid for Ukraine alongside a separate package for pandemic relief. * The International Monetary Fund is poised to approve $1.4 billion in emergency funding for Ukraine on Wednesday, its head Kristalina Georgieva said on Tuesday.
+(Compiled by Gareth Jones, Cynthia Osterman, Michael Perry, Raju Gopalakrishnan and Tomasz Janowski)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)